 LDAPIf your application cannot support CAS or SAML, and the application is hosted on a Purdue network, we can offer LDAP.

-To request access to the ApacheDS LDAP implementation, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
-Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. In section C, make sure you check ApacheDS.
-Once you have this filled out, forward the hard copy to: IAMO Director / ITAP / ROSS.
+To request access to the IAMO LDAP authentication service, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
+Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. In section C, make sure you check LDAP authentication.
 Please allow 3-5 business days for processing.

 I2A2I2A2 stands for Infrastructure for Identification, Authentication and Authorization (I2A2).
 To read more about Purdue's implementation by reading Infrastructure for Identification, Authentication and Authorization (I2A2).
 The most common use of I2A2 is the I2A2 LDAP interface.